Australian-Imaging-Service/xnatutils/README.rst

 MBI-XNAT Utils
 ==============

-MBI-XNAT utils are a collection of scripts for conveniently up/downloading and listing data on/from MBI-XNAT.
+MBI-XNAT utils is a collection of scripts for conveniently up/downloading and listing data on/from MBI-XNAT.

 Prequisites